rabinpoudyal/rabinpoudyal/README.md

 ### Hello, I'm Rabin Poudyal 👋

-I am a back-end engineer and a Data Science enthusiast.
-I keep dabbling between web application development and machine learning.
-I also love sharing what I know through my blogs at [Medium](https://rabinpoudyal.medium.com) and [Dev.to](https://dev.to/poudyal_rabin).
+I am a Ruby On Rails developer (aka.
+Ruby On Rails engineer) and a seasonal Data Science practitioner.
+I keep dabbling between web application development( as a full stack ruby on rails developer) and machine learning( as a hobbiest).
+I also love sharing my knowledges and experiences gained throught these 4+ years as a rails programmer and a ruby engineer.
+I write my blogs at [Medium](https://rabinpoudyal.medium.com) and [Dev.to](https://dev.to/poudyal_rabin).

+If you are looking for a ruby on rails developers for hire or another ruby on rails coder like me, don't hesitate to contact me via my [LinkedIn page](https://www.linkedin.com/in/rabin-poudyal/) or email me.

 <!--
 **rabinpoudyal/rabinpoudyal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.